 Now that we have discussed the reasons not to surrender the term insurance, you might need to reconsider your decision.
 Here are some alternatives that you can go for rather than surrendering your life insurance plan.

-iSelect Star Term Insurance plan is the way to go if you want to cover all the additional benefits and secure your family's financial future.
+iSelect Smart360 Term Plan is the way to go if you want to cover all the additional benefits and secure your family's financial future.
 It is a highly flexible plan and caters to the insured person's needs at all walks of life.
 Some basic features of the policy include:

 A. Add your spouse in the same plan.